jma1ice/newsletterr/readme.md

 * Plex 'Secure Connections' setting causing image 401
 * Make sure custom templates can't override defaults
 * RA cards can all show up as different heights in email
-* Don't have page reload on stats/users pull
-* Add in To: vs BCC: option

 #### And these items are feature requests:
+* Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email

+### For the v2025.1 sprint, these items are feature requests:
+* Compile EXE / ELF files

+### For the v2025.2 sprint, these items are to be addressed:
+* Email click for recently added/available recommendations is going to chrome on mobile instead of app

+#### And these items are feature requests:
 * Look into email formatting across email clients | mjml?
 * Reduce image size to better fall within size regulations
-* Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email
-* Rename 'ra' and 'recs' snap in block for clarity?
+* Don't have page reload on stats/users pull
 * Keep settings details on error so user won't have to re-enter them
-* Nix the view buttons
-* Change date on recently added to days since added

-### For the v2025.1 sprint, these items are feature requests:
 * GitHub link should be the stylized logo
-* Compile EXE / ELF files
 * Get fonts showing on Gmail receive side?
 * Api/webhooks
 * Opt out support